 Surviving spouses or children who meet the DIC requirements described above can also apply to receive any retroactive sum payment for service-connected disability compensation that was due the deceased veteran.
 At times, this can be a significant sum of money.

-A request for payment of accrued benefits is included on the same application form that is used to request DIC, and has the same application process as described above.
+A request for payment of accrued benefits is included on the same VA application form (21-354) that is used to request DIC, and has the same application process as described above.